Residence for Skilled Migrants

 This category generally provides a longer route to residence for talented workers who are working in New Zealand on Work-to-Residence visas, and consists of three different sub-categories:

-- Work visas for applicants with job offers from an accredited employer
+- Work visas for applicants with job offers from an accredited employer (this category is now being phased out and has been replaced by the Accredited Employer Work Visa category).

 - Work visas for applicants with internationally-recognised talent in arts, culture or sport.